suman-chandra-barman/task-manager-react/README.md

 ## 🎯 Features

 - ✅ **Trello-Style Drag-and-Drop**
-  Move tasks and lists freely using a multi-directional drag-and-drop system powered by `react-beautiful-dnd`.
+  Move tasks and lists freely using a multi-directional drag-and-drop system.

 - 📝 **Rich Text Descriptions and Comments**
   Add and edit detailed task descriptions and comments using a rich text editor (React Quill).